saylordotorg/course_bio306/Unit04.md

+---
+layout: default
+title: "BIO306: Botany"
+course_description: "A detailed survey of the biology of plant life.
+Examines what makes plants unique among other kingdoms, then investigates their anatomy and physiology, environmental adaptations, evolution, and role in global ecology."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Plant Ecology** <span id="4"></span>
 *In this final unit, we will learn how plants fit into the global ecology.
 You will discover that every biome has characteristic